 - The injuries resulted in damages.1

-Producers must make food safe for consumption.
-If the food has problems that sicken others, then these producers are strictly liable to the victims for making defective products.
+Producers must make food items safe for consumption.
+If the food has problems that sicken others, then these producers are strictly liable to the victims for making defective products and compromising food safety.

 There are four elements a plaintiff needs to prove in a negligence claim in Nevada: